solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 3. one which repeats itself in degrees of development,
 4. structure, namely cells or vessels,
 5. resemblance to known forms."

+"If these requirements are valid, it remains only to decide whether plant or animal?
+Now ask yourself, do my forms fulfill these requirements?" (p.
+20.)

+Needless to say, the response is affirmative.

+Of all these conditions laid out by Mr. Hahn, there are obviously only two that can decide the question from certain points of view; the others are equally applicable to minerals.
+Crystals have determinate forms, which always repeat themselves and always better than organic forms, in the diverse phases of development.